MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

     >
     > ![Refresh tables button.](media/6RefreshTables.jpg)

+3. With the 10.0.40 and later dual write mpas release, a change was made to add a new required key for references to Bookable Resource that is required for several maps.
+From the Dual Write page, click into **Integration key**.
+In the first column next to **Bookable Resource**, add bookableresourceid [Bookable Resource] and click save.

 The following maps are optional for a Project Operations solution.

 | Entity map | Latest version | Initial sync | Required Dynamics 365 Finance version |